buhowski/react-typescript/README.md

 This application will combine the best features in a convenient format – without unnecessary functions and useless things.
 With a stylish modern minimalist design and futuristic offshoot with maximum responsiveness to the consumer.

 In the process of further formation and the right approach to implementation, this place will perfectly occupy its niche for the production of all above listed and newly invented, becoming a leading area, a voice of consciousness, highlighting the desire to popularize the development in the country.

+# Summary

+I can offer a free and independent media with a voice of consciousness, novelty of ideas and large-scale production of world-class quality in the film and gaming industries, the idea of forming an IT sector that works on its own production.

+The strategy is based on the concept of an interactive magazine as a foundation for further development, focusing on production and highlighting these opportunities.

+The main uniqueness lies in the ideas behind it and the driving force that seeks to break free from the limitations and frames that current social networks or media makers gradually imposed on users.

+Ultimately, the goal is to transform ordinary media into a sphere of production and a resource from which this quality can be consumed.

+The flexibility of this idea allows its integration with any existing projects, so I am ready for collaboration or any discussion, as making the impossible is the main goal.
+There is a vision and theoretically it works.

+# In very simple terms

+I want and can produce quality movies, games, virtual reality, become a voice of consciousness, implement artificial intelligence, robotics, study the human brain, and integrate it with computer technologies.

+Every company creates a website or a business card on the internet, I chose an interactive magazine instead, which can interact with people and, if desired, can be used as a social network and a resource with a donation system for creating their own content.